martingarciafry/GCC_model/README.md

 Practical applications bridge multiple areas of study in monitoring and evaluating spatially-explicit phenomena.
 Some of these studies include monitoring pre- and post-disturbance stages, adaptation and mitigation investments, causal land change effects, disaster recovery and resilience, and human-climate coupled Earth system sciences.
 This is useful for practitioners, stakeholders, and scholars interested in evaluating regional or site-specific spatiotemporal land change to inform climate action policy development.

 # Mission
-The Ground Cover Change (GCC) model represents a regional land cover change initiative targeting the rural periphery of urbanizing areas.
-These areas are becoming increasingly importat to evaluate land use and land cover interactions, often exacerbated by large-scale investments (e.g., disaster reconstruction, redevelopment, and recovery).
-Therefore, this model aims to pin-point where urban growth management and climate action strategies are needed to protect carbon sinks and rural development, as well as progress-tracking and informed decision-making.
+The Ground Cover Change (GCC) model represents a regional land cover and land use change initiative targeting the rural periphery of urbanizing areas.
+These areas are becoming increasingly important to evaluate land change interactions and inform climate action policy experts and decision-makers.
+This model aims to pinpoint where urban growth management strategies are needed to protect carbon sinks and the environmental stability of rural areas, as well as for progress-tracking and informed decision-making.

 # Objectives
-1) To understand the environmental implications of resettlement in stressed environments.
+1) To understand the environmental implications of disaster recovery for sustainable redevelopment and resilience planning.

-2) To produce regional classifiers and training sets to classify satellite images on demand.
+2) To produce regional classifiers and training datasets for satellite image prediction on demand.

-3) To reduce vulnerability through urban growth management strategies targeting semi-urban, resilient, and sustainable growth.
+3) To reduce urban vulnerability through semi-urban, resilient, and sustainable urban development.

 # Contributions
 1) Technical: Automated high-quality training data acquisition with no temporal or modal constraint in regional extent.

 2) Technical: Spectro-vertical sample supervision increments data reliability.

-3) Science: Fused values of forest structure circumvent label interpretation bias and increases the reliability of land change outcomes.
+3) Science: Fused values of forest structure circumvent label interpretation bias and increase the reliability of land change metrics.

 # Framework
-The GCC framework requires the availability of open-sourced, regionally-consistent multisource remote sensing data metrics to secure high-quality training samples.
+The GCC framework requires the availability of open-sourced, regionally-consistent multisource remote sensing data to secure high-quality training samples.
 Mapping outcomes represent regional sectors subdivided by satellite image composites of +/-5 degrees.
 The naming convention of maps takes root in the ISO 3166 country code, a three-letter code (alpha-3) to designate country names followed by map unit coordinates to reference world geodetic locations.
 The spatial resolution is ~30 m at the equator.